Sejong Insider

 In financial terms, this often leads to the dangerous habit of “throwing good money after bad.”

-For example, imagine you bought some shares in a company for $1,000.
-A week later, the company has bad news, and your shares are now only worth $700.
-You have a “paper loss” of $300.
+For example, imagine you bought shares in a company for $1,000.
+A week later, the company has bad news, and your shares are now worth $700.
+You have a paper loss of $300.

 A logical approach would be to ask: “Is this company likely to recover soon?”
 If the answer is no, the best move is to sell, accept the $300 loss, and save the remaining $700.

 Often, the price keeps dropping, and the $300 loss turns into a $600 loss.
-You tried to save the initial sunk cost, and it cost you even more money.
+Trying to save the initial sunk cost ends up costing even more money.

 Why Is It So Hard to Stop?